The UpCode program is an internship program in which multiple teams of

 self-scheduling.

-All interns must have a computer to develop code (Mac or PC is ok), and stable internet connectivity for remote meetings.
+All team members must have a computer to develop code (Mac or PC is ok), and stable internet connectivity for remote meetings.

 Fill out a general contact and background information form

-Submit your resumé, transcript, and a short essay (in 250 words, why do you want to join UpCode)
+Submit your resumé, transcript, and a short 250-word essay on why you want to join UpCode

 Provide links to files showcasing your previous projects